mjhea0/mjhea0.github.com/source/about/index.markdown

 After freelancing for nearly six years, I am now (as of June 2015) a Lead Instructor at [Galvanize](http://www.galvanize.com/).
 I’ve worked in various industries, companies large and small, wearing multiple hats.
 My languages/weapons of choice are Python, Ruby, and JavaScript.
 Besides development, I enjoy building financial models, tech writing, content marketing, and teaching.

+I like this quote: *Programming languages are all different ways of expressing the same thing.
+A software developer should be able to understand all of them.*

 #### Major Projects

 1. [Real Python](http://www.realpython.com)